Skip to:

 Co-authors: Veronesi, G.

 • Colloque Annuel du CrRDG.
 University of Sherbrooke (2023).
-Panel Member.
-Invited speaker.
+Panel Member Invited speaker.

 Paper: La régulation délibérative pour remédier aux inégalités d'accès aux soins de santé en Angleterre